oracle-devrel/technology-engineering/cloud-infrastructure/networking/fastconnect/README.md

 # Fast Connect Reusable Assets
-The FastConnect Reusable Asset is a  network connectivity solution offered by Oracle Cloud Infrastructure (OCI).
+The FastConnect  is a  network connectivity solution offered by Oracle Cloud Infrastructure (OCI).
 It enables organizations to establish secure, private, and high-bandwidth connections between their on-premises data centers or network environments and OCI's cloud infrastructure.

 # Table of Contents